Skip to Main Content

 Talk to your attorney about all the possibilities regarding liability and your ability to collect monetary compensation if you are injured in an Uber accident.
 He or she will be able to help you determine these and guide you toward the most productive solution for your case.

 You need to work with an attorney who has experience handling this type of case.
-Call the Ladah Law Firm at 702-252-0055 at any time to speak with a representative of our firm.
+Call the Ladah law firm at 702-252-0055 at any time to speak with a representative of our firm.
 We can help you with your Uber case and represent your claim as you seek monetary compensation for your injury.
 Do not be discouraged or feel like you do not have a claim because of your accident’s circumstances – let us determine if you have a claim and if so, the best way to pursue it.